Tunneling spectroscopy as a probe of fractionalization in 2D magnetic heterostructures: The spin structure factor of the Kitaev model

 \section{The spin structure factor of the Kitaev model}

 We now specialize to the tunneling of electrons in a graphene-${\rm RuCl}_3$-graphene heterostructure, with the aim of describing signatures of excitation fractionalization in the IETS.
 Each layer of ${\rm RuCl}_3$ is assumed to contribute independently to the tunneling, and therefore will be treated as an independent Kitaev model~\cite{Kitaev_2006}.
-In fact, we will consider the tunneling through a single ${\rm RuCl}_3$ sheet: within our approximation, the total spin structure factor is just $N_{\rm act}$ (the number of active ${\rm RuCl}_3$ layers) times that of a single 2D sheet.
-This amounts to assuming that spin excitations can be created in any layer and that the interlayer magnetic coupling is weak. ${\rm RuCl}_3$ satisfies to a large degree such assumptions~\cite{Banerjee_science_2017}.
-Note also that this approximation takes care of the possible transfer of charge from the graphene electrodes to the ${\rm RuCl}_3$ stack~\cite{Zhou_prb_2019}.
-Since the charge will tend to accumulate to the external layers~\cite{Zhou_prb_2019}, it will just reduce the number of active (insulating) layers.
+In fact, to simplify the treatment we will consider the tunneling through a single ${\rm RuCl}_3$ sheet, and assume that the total spin structure factor is just the number of ${\rm RuCl}_3$ layers times the spin structure factor of a single sheet.
+The number of insulating layer is therefore a parameter that can be reabsorbed in the definition of the tunneling amplitude.
+This approximation amounts to assuming that spin excitations can be created in any layer and that the interlayer magnetic coupling is weak. ${\rm RuCl}_3$ satisfies to a large degree such assumptions~\cite{Banerjee_science_2017}.
+Note also that this approximation takes also care of the possible transfer of charge from the graphene electrodes to the ${\rm RuCl}_3$ stack~\cite{Zhou_prb_2019}, which is an important issue for transport experiments, but much less severe for tunneling ones.
+In fact, since charges tends to accumulate into external layers~\cite{Zhou_prb_2019}, the result is that the insulating slab becomes effectively thinner.
+Thus, the metallic leads get effectively closer.
+Charge transfer can therefore be accounted for by reducing the number of insulating layers participating in the tunneling.
+Note that such reduction is compensated by a concomitant enhancement of the tunneling amplitude, which depends exponentially on the insulator thickness.
 We start by briefly describing the Kitaev model of ${\rm RuCl}_3$ and the calculation of its structure factor.
 The details of the derivations are given in Apps.~\ref{sect:Kitaev_1}-\ref{sect:QSL_spin_spin_momentum_frequency}.